 How do I know this?
 When I was first starting to make my own clothes, I made a nice pair of pants in a burgundy cotton.
 I pinked all the seams and the pants looked great!
 After a few washings, the seams frayed a little but looked fine, so I wore the pants to school.
 And the entire back center seam of the pants (the butt-covering one) ripped open the first time I sat down!
 So yeah.
 Although it looked like it would hold, it didn’t.
 So that little lesson brought me to my next solution.

-After trimming the seam allowance down a little, lace seam binding can be used to encase the seam – just in case it is going to fray. (bad joke, huh?)
-This involves taking the lace binding and folding it in half lengthwise, then stitching it down to completely enclose the raw edges of the seam.
+After trimming the seam allowance down a little, seam binding can be used to encase the seam – just in case it is going to fray. (bad joke, huh?)
+This involves stitching the binding down to completely enclose the raw edges of the seam.
 Yes – that means the seam will in effect be sewn twice.
-You will be sandwiching the raw edges between the layers of the lace binding and that will keep the fraying in check.
+You will be sandwiching the raw edges between the layers of the binding and that will keep the fraying in check.
 I used this method for a while, but it was so time consuming!

 A real classy way to encase the raw edges is to sew a French seam.
 With this method, you initially sew the garment pieces wrong sides together, and sew a 2/8″ seam.
 After sewing the seam, press it to one side and the with the right sides together, sew a 3/8″ seam.
 This method is excellent for a jacket or shirt that you wear open and the seams will show.
 It’s great for straight seams, but gets a little tricky when you get to a curve.
 And then there is the whole sewing-the-same-seam-twice-thing again.